Decoherence and Landauer's Principle in Qubit-Cavity Quantum-Field-Theory Interaction: Conclusion

 \section{Conclusion}

 In the present work we extend the analysis of Landauer's principle in qubit-cavity QFT interaction \cite{Xu:2021buk} to the case that includes decoherence.
 We analyzed the decoherence of the qubit in the evolutionary process in two cases: $m=\sigma_x$ and $m=\sigma_z$, corresponding to with and without energy dissipation respectively.
 The initial state of the qubit is choosen to be $|\psi_0\rangle=\sqrt{1-p}|0\rangle+\sqrt{p}|1\rangle$, while the cavity QFT is thermal.
-The initial density matrix is different from the mixed density matrix $(1-p)|0\rangle\langle 0|+p|1\rangle\langle 1|$ since it contains coherence (the non-diagonal terms), while the latter may be interpreted as classical probabilities.
+The initial density matrix is different from the mixed density matrix $(1-p)|0\rangle\langle 0|+p|1\rangle\langle 1|$ since it contains coherence (the off-diagonal terms), while the latter may be interpreted as classical probabilities.

 In the $m=\sigma_x$ case (similarly for the $m=\sigma_y$ case), we find the energy change of the cavity QFT and population change of the qubit is identical to the case of $(1-p)|0\rangle\langle 0|+p|1\rangle\langle 1|$.
-However, in our case the decoherence process corresponds to a new variation of the non-diagonal terms.
+The decoherence process corresponds to a new variation of the off-diagonal terms.
+The energy change must be accompanied by the decoherence to maintain unitarity.
 Furthermore, since the initial state of the qubit is pure, the interaction can increase the von Neumann entropy more than in the $(1-p)|0\rangle\langle 0|+p|1\rangle\langle 1|$ case, which has a smaller $\Delta S$.
 Since Landauer's principle has been proved in the mixed case, it also holds naturally in our case.

 In the $m=\sigma_z$ case, we observe that $[\hat{H}_S,\hat{H}_{\text{int}}]= 0$, so the qubit does not undergo energy changes.
 Since the commutator of $\hat{H}_{\text{int}}$ at different times is just a c-number, the time evolution operator differs only by a time-dependent phase from the one obtained by casting the operators in their natural order.
 We can directly calculate the evolution of the whole system and perform the partial trace.
-We verify that the populations of the qubit does remain unchanged, while its non-diagonal terms have a suppression factor.
+We verify that the populations of the qubit does remain unchanged, while its off-diagonal terms have a suppression factor.
 The cavity QFT, on the other hand, becomes the distribution in the basis of the displaced number state.
 The difference $\Delta S$ is always non-positive, since the initial state is pure, while $\Delta Q$ is always non-negative, thus Landauer's principle is naturally satisfied.
 The phenomenon of Poincaré recurrences can also be observed.

 In \cite{Xu:2021buk} the qubit in accelerated motion (Unruh effect) was also studied.
 Since the contribution of the acceleration comes from the $|I_{-,j}|^2$ term, this does not affect any of our conclusions.
 Recently decoherence was proposed as a mean to detect the Unruh effect \cite{Nesterov2020}.
 We believe that the analysis of qubit-QFT interaction and decoherence can be applied to more contexts, both theoretical and experimental, to deepen our understanding of quantum phenomena.
 If we use harmonic oscillators instead of qubit to be the system, the interaction can also be solved non-perturbatively in the framework of Gaussian quantum mechanics \cite{Adesso2007,Adesso2014,Xu:2021ihm}.